inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/views.md

 excerpt: Discover more about We Count’s efforts, activities and viewpoints.
 menu_order: 2
 ---
-Discover more about We Count’s efforts, activities and viewpoints.
+Discover more about IDRC's project activities